Arrive in or Arrive at?

 Arrive IN vs arrive AT?
 Which one to use?

-“Arrive in” or “arrive at”?
-That is the question.
-Explanation is really simple and here it is:
+The explanation is really simple and here it is:

 You arrive IN a city, country, big area.